crusoexia/vim-javascript-lib/README.md

 vim-javascript-lib
 ==================

-This is a companion plugin of [vim-javascript](https://github.com/pangloss/vim-javascript), which provide the keyword highlight of famous js libraries.
+This is a companion plugin of [vim-javascript](https://github.com/pangloss/vim-javascript), which provide the keyword highlight of famous js libraries and start to support native methods.
 This plugin will not try to highlight every method of the libs, it only highlight most frequent used __global variables__, such as *_*, *$*, *Backbone*, because __sometimes the more you see the less you get__, we just care the most important stuff here.

 Install
 -------